 On websites, beacons work like cookies in that they’re used to track users for website analytics and advertising purposes.
 These beacons monitor how you use a page or navigate through a series of pages, and companies use this information to tailor their services and offerings to your behavior and preferences.

 The Facebook pixel is a nearly ubiquitous web beacon that equips site owners with massive amounts of data to use in Facebook ad campaigns.
-This data lets advertisers show you ads for products you may have added to your cart and then abandoned, deciding not to buy.
-By tracking when, how often, and how much you buy, the Facebook pixel lets advertisers target ads to people most likely to buy again, as well as to people with similar behavior and preferences as their existing customers (this is referred to as a Lookalike Audience).
-The pixel even knows if you saw a Facebook ad on one device, but switched to another to visit the advertiser’s website.
+By tracking when and how often you shop, and how much you buy, the Facebook pixel lets advertisers target ads to people most likely to buy again.
+They can also target people with similar behavior and preferences as their existing customers (this is referred to as a Lookalike Audience).
+The pixel even knows if you saw a Facebook ad on one device, but switched to another to visit the advertiser’s website, or if you added an item to your shopping cart but then decided not to buy.

 Beacons also facilitate IP address tracking in emails.
 When you open an email containing an embedded beacon, that beacon will log the exact time and date at which you did so as well as your IP address.
 These beacons can also tell if and when you click any links or download any attachments in the email.